-Stock Ownership Guidelines
+Stock Ownership and Retention Requirements

 To further align the interests of our officers with those of our stockholders and ensure a long-term perspective, the Board has established minimum stock ownership guidelines for members of senior management.
 The CEO is required to own Colgate stock equal in value to eight times his annual salary, and the other Named Officers must hold Colgate stock in amounts equal to four times their annual salaries.
 Other senior managers are subject to ownership requirements of one or two times their annual salaries.
 Executives have five years from their initial promotion into an eligible position to achieve required ownership levels and neither unexercised stock options nor unearned PBRSUs are counted for purposes of determining whether the ownership requirements have been met.
-Compliance with these guidelines is evaluated on an annual basis.
+Additionally, until they have achieved their required ownership level, officers are required to retain 100% of the net after-tax shares of Common Stock received upon the vesting of any RSU award (including PBRSU awards).
+Compliance with the ownership requirements is evaluated on an annual basis.
 All of the Named Officers are in compliance with this policy.